You will study the following four core modules:

 This module considers the ways in which Shakespearean language and drama bears on experience, with a view to making the experience of Shakespeare more available to contemporary Shakespeare scholarship and creative practice.
 It is, above all, a shared experiment in experientially alert and susceptible close reading.
 In a series of intensively collaborative workshops, on the special course blog and in seminars, it will dwell and linger in Shakespeare’s language and stagecraft in order to explore how its complexity produces experiential meanings, in readers, audience members and in characters.
 “Shakespearience” will be about reading as process rather than product, and as such, at least potentially, experientially exciting and adventurous.

-Shakespeare and Theatre Practice (formerly Shakespeare and Creative Practice)
+Shakespeare and Theatre Practice

 This module will provide you with experiential knowledge that will inform the way that you interrogate and interpret performance evidence in a variety of media.
 Through a series of workshops and performance assignments, you will explore three different systematic approaches to performing the language of Shakespeare: the first approach is rooted in the verse and text work of John Barton, Peter Hall, Cicely Berry and Patsy Rodenberg; the second approach explores the legacy of Stanislavski in the Shakespearean work of 20th/21st century practitioners including Katie Mitchell and Mike Alfreds; the third approach brings the devising techniques of prominent physical theatre practitioners to a creative examination of Shakespeare’s text.